Shaka Guide's North Shore Kauai Driving Tour Itinerary

 Approximate time: 40 minutes

-After your refreshing treat from Banana Joes, you’ll begin making your way back to Kapa’a.
+After your refreshing treat, you’ll begin making your way back to Kapa’a.

-We’ll share stories about King Kamehameha and his attempts to invade Kauai along the drive home.
+On the return drive, you'll hear stories about King Kamehameha and his attempts to invade Kaua'i.

 Remember, when you're visiting, to be a responsible, safe traveler.
 Here are 10 Ways to be a Safe and Responsible Traveler in Hawaii.